 The Gardens: The gardens are stunning to walk through, have a little snack (just clean up after yourself!), and just admire the gardens.
 In any season that you go, I went in the spring where everything was beautifully blooming, but any season will definitely be uniquely unforgettable.
 It’s worth the visit!

 The Old Quarter: What I loved about Aranjuez was the facade of the Royal Palace which matched the facade of the Old Quarter, and it looked absolutely stunning and aesthetically beautiful.
-It’s a salmon pink color that is unlike any other buildings in the list of day trips from Madrid that I am showing you.
+It’s a salmon pink color that is unlike any other building in the list of day trips from Madrid that I am showing you.
 Definitely worth seeing with your own eyes!

 Go inside any local bakery and ask for their local specialty bread (there is almost always a specialty regional bread or pastry) that you must try!